-Chronic ear infections refer to both an ear infection that does not heal or to recurring ear infections.
+Chronic ear infections refer to both an ear infection that does not heal and to recurring ear infections.
 A chronic ear infection affects the middle ear (otitis media) and develops when fluid or an infection behind the eardrum does not go away.

 Otitis Media refers to inflammation of the middle ear.
 When an abrupt infection occurs, the condition is called “acute otitis media.”
 This condition occurs when a cold, allergy, virus, or the presence of bacteria leads to the accumulation of pus and mucus behind the eardrum, thus blocking the Eustachian tube.
-This can cause earache and fever.
+This can cause an earache and fever.

 When fluid sits in the middle ear for weeks, the condition is known as “otitis media with effusion.”
 This condition occurs in a recovering ear infection.
 Fluid can remain in the ear for weeks to many months.
 If not treated, chronic ear infections have potentially serious consequences, such as temporary hearing loss.